shefing/payload-tools/packages/authorization/README.md

 ];
 ```

-The `users` collection should have the following fields:
+The `users` collection must be update to include the following fields:

 ```javascript
         {